schmidt-software/HomelabOS/docs/development/adding_services.md

 # How to Add Services to HomelabOS

+## Using the addPkg.rb script

+Included in the bin directory is a ruby script called addPkg.rb that automates most of the work for adding a new service or package.

+### Caveat Emptor

+The script requires a functional installation of Ruby 2.2+ and installation of the Psych gem (for parsing and writing YML files)

+### Usage.

+1. From the project root directory call:
+   `bin/addPkg.rb'
+2. Answer the questions
+3. Edit the docker compose file under `roles/your_package_name/templates` directory
+4. Test!
+5. Push your branch as a MR.

+## Adding a package manually

 ## Create Role Folder

 Copy an existing role folder like 'inventario' from the `roles/` folder,